Skyfighter64/ALUP/Templates/README_Template_Sender.md

 --------------------------------------------------------------------------

-This file is an example README file for slave device implementations of the ALUP.
+This file is an example README file for Sender implementations of the ALUP.
 You can add/remove anything you'd like.

-For an example, see [Arduino-ALUP](https://github.com/Skyfighter64/Arduino-ALUP/blob/master/README.md)
+For an example, see [Java-ALUP](https://github.com/Skyfighter64/Java-ALUP/blob/master/README.md)

 --------------------------